cleverage/daltons/docs/index.md

 ## Examples and use cases

-There are a few examples in the project's repository: [examples](https://github.com/cleverage/responsive-image-widths/tree/master/examples)
+There are a few examples in the project’s repository: [examples](https://github.com/cleverage/responsive-image-widths/tree/master/examples)

 Use cases: